- Where Does IoT Fit in Healthcare?

 Real-Time Tracking and Alerts

-Imagine how many lives can be saved with emergency alerts sent by patients.
+Imagine how many lives can be saved with emergency alerts triggered by distressed patients.
 The Internet of Medical Things has made this possible.
 With the help of smart devices in healthcare, a patient’s medical information is recorded in real time and can be sent to the doctor.
-If there is any threat, the doctor will be informed immediately and can assist accordingly.
+If there is any abnormality, the doctor will be informed immediately and can assist accordingly.

-For example, imagine a patient with a heart condition fitted with a wearable device that monitors their heart rate.
+For example, a patient with a heart condition wears a wearable device that monitors his/her heart rate continuously.
 If the device detects an abnormal heart rate, it could alert the patient’s doctor in real-time.
 This would allow the doctor to take action immediately, potentially preventing a serious health complication.

 Check-Up on the Go